wifinigel/wiperf/mkdocs/docs/faq.md

 # FAQ

+## Why does installation of wiperf fail with the message "(fail) pip installation of wiperf_poller failed.
+Exiting." ?
+This is usually due to the fact that the version of python required for wiperf is python version 3.6 or greater.
+This means that python version 3.6, 3.7, 3.8...etc are fine but 3.5, 3.4, 3.3... etc. will not work.

+To check the version of python on your probe, enter the CLI command: ```python -V``` (note the uppercase 'V').

+If you cannot upgrade your version of python using "apt-get", then you will need to obtain a more recent image for your probe.

 ## How do I use wiperf with a proxy in my network?
 Please see this advanced configuration note: [link](adv_proxy.md)